 All Burmese cats should be able to be traced back to Wong Mau.
 Dr Thompson authored an article on Burmese genetics in 1943, which can be read here.

 There are now two types of Burmese, the European Burmese, and the American Burmese.
 While they share many common traits, the American Burmese has a rounder face compared to the European Burmese.

-The coat is short, silky and close-lying with almost no undercoat.
-Burmese cats are well-balanced with no extreme features.
+Coat: The low-shed coat is short, satin-like and close-lying with almost no undercoat.

 - Brown (known as sable in the US)